ariellourenco/dotfiles/docs/Yubikey.md

 # the login keychain, enabling automatic key signing.
 pinentry-program /usr/local/bin/pinentry-mac
 ```

+Optionally, the `gpg-agent` can be configured via `pinentry-program` stanza to use a particular pinentry user interface when prompting the user for a passphrase.
+The default is a CLI program that does not provide a nice user experience, in this guide we use `pinentry-mac` instead.
+With `pinentry-mac` you can choose to save your passphrase in your MacOS keychain.

 > [!NOTE]
 > For Apple Silicon Macs, Homebrew uses a different path: `pinentry-program /opt/homebrew/bin/pinentry-mac`.